Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Insights.} Though not clearly stated the wording suggests that attributes are measured in observable space \os and the definition seeks to reduce technical bias.
-Depending on the distance metric choice of $d$, the method would potentially be capable of learning representations that ignore \emph{all} information about group membership, even if it is encoded partly in the non-protected features.
-In this case it would assign low weights to those non-protected features that indirectly encode protected ones.
-However, the choice of Minkowsky metrics, where distances are measured in terms of absolute numbers, suggests that the authors assume construct space $CS \sim OS$ and hence a leaning to a WYSIWYG worldview and to formal equality of opportunity.
+\spara{Insights.} Though not clearly stated, the wording suggests that attributes are measured in observable space \os and the definition seeks to reduce technical bias.
+Depending on the choice of distance metric $d$, the method would potentially be capable of learning representations that ignore \emph{all} information about group membership, even if it is encoded partly in the non-protected features.
+In this case it would assign low weights to those non-protected features that indirectly encode protected ones, thus suggesting a leaning towards WAE.
+However, the choice of Minkowsky metrics, where distances are measured in terms of absolute numbers, suggests that the authors assume construct space $CS \sim OS$ and, hence, a leaning to a WYSIWYG worldview and to formal equality of opportunity.
+As stated above, the actual normative values that are incorporated into this method depend on the choice of $d$.

+Note also that the authors define fairness based on individuals, and group notions are not mentioned at all.
+While we can assume that individuals may have more than one protected attribute, it is not clear whether and how intersectional discrimination is a concern to the authors.
+Figure~\ref{fig:pre-proc:lahoti} and Table~\ref{tbl:method-summary_ir} summarize our analysis.

-The authors do not address the question if or why Minkowsky metrics are not prone to reproduce biases from training data, that may arise from biased observation processes.
-They tackle this problem in a follow-up work~\cite{lahoti2019operationalizing}, where the distance metric is replaced by a \emph{fairness graph} that captures pairwise similarities of individuals.
-In the graph a node represents an individual $a$ and an edge between two nodes indicates that these individuals are to be considered similar.
-This approach has two advantages: it allows a comparison of an individual's non-protected attributes across different domains (\eg the h-index of a successful researcher in programming languages is typically lower than those of a successful researcher in machine learning), and it allows for sparse similarity judgments, as individuals can be grouped into clusters based on their in-group relevance scores (\eg the top-10\% in the female group).
+The authors do not address the question \revv{of whether Minkowsky metrics are prone to reproducing biases from training data, which may arise from biased observation processes.} They tackle this problem in a follow-up work~\cite{lahoti2019operationalizing}, where the distance metric is replaced by a \emph{fairness graph} that captures pairwise similarities between individuals.
+In the graph, a node represents an individual $a$, and an edge between two nodes indicates that these individuals are to be considered similar.
+This approach has two advantages: it allows a comparison of an individual's non-protected attributes across different domains (\eg the h-index of a successful researcher in programming languages is typically lower than that of a successful researcher in machine learning), and it allows for sparse similarity judgments, as individuals can be grouped into clusters based on their in-group relevance scores (\eg the top-10\% in the female group).